2007 BMW Alpina B7

 The BMW service manual says you must remove the wood dash trim to get this out but it is just possible without... but you have to unplug it before removal which is a bit fiddly (reach in behind it).
 Pull fuse 5 (in glove box) to disconnect power from this module first.

-To avoid the possible need for re-coding, I dismantled the display assy and swapped over just the plastic housing and LCD panel.
+To avoid any need for re-coding, I dismantled the display assy and swapped over just the plastic housing and LCD panel.

 Pic below shows all the pieces...the main electronics module on right was not changed.